I. The Origin and Founder of Islam

-And so not only do Muslims lose their lives for converting, so do those who seek to evangelize Muslims.
+These countries are trying to be faithful to Muhammad’s instructions.
+And not only do Muslims lose their lives for converting, so can those who seek to evangelize Muslims.
 This too is based on the teachings of Muhammad.
 According to the Quran, people of other faiths who seek to evangelize Muslims (“spreading mischief in the land” 5:32) are subject to one of four punishments:

 “…execution, or crucifixion, or the cutting off of hands, and feet from opposite sides, or exile from the land.
 That is their disgrace in this world, and a heavy punishment is theirs in the Hereafter.”
 (Quran 5:33)